NicoZweifel/btc-price-guessing-game/README.md

 ## Solution

-Guesses are timestamps that get resolved against OHLC Data.
+Guesses are UTC timestamps that get created on the server and are resolved against OHLC Data.

+> [!IMPORTANT]
-A guess is considered correct if the close of the following minute closed as predicted as well as the high and low.
-This was chosen for the following reasons:
+> A guess is considered correct if the close of the following minute closed as predicted, while also having a higher high and lower low or a lower low and no higher high.

+This Approach was chosen for the following reasons:

 - Fairness: It provides a clear and objective method for determining whether the price has moved up or down within a specific interval.
 - Accuracy: Using OHLC data, especially high and low values, gives a reliable representation of the price range during that period.